valtsu41/bundle-chaos/README.md

 ### The mod
 This mod simply replaces all texts in the game to more random versions with markov chains.
 All languages are supported!
 ### Versioning
 The number before `.` indicates the algorithm version and the number after `.` indicates the build version.
 For example, `2.3` means that the version is the third build made with algorithm version 2.
 Every build has different texts.
+(The versioning can have errors in it.)
 ## Regenerating bundles
 If you want to, you can regenerate the bundles to have different texts.
 ### You need: